shreya-anch/Fullstack_assignment/README.md

 6. Use [Bootstrap](https://getbootstrap.com/) library for any visuals that you want to create.
 ## 3.1 Requirements
-- Use [Angular 12](https://angular.io/) framework for the frontend
+- Use [Angular 12 or latest ] framework for the frontend
-- Use [.NetCore 5](https://docs.microsoft.com/) for the backend logic
+- Use [.NetCore 5 or latest ] for the backend logic
-- Fetch data from the Azure database
+- database setup scripts
 - Use Github for code version control

 ## 3.2 Required functionality
 - Filters that can sort information in the table
 - Displaying the number of users in the table